futoin/specs/draft/ftn6_iface_executor_concept.md

     moment of call.
 It must override any previous cancelAfter() call.
     *Note: it is different from as.setTimeout() as inner step timeout does not override outer step timeout.*
+    * *timeout_ms* - timeout in miliseconds to cancel after.
+0 - disable timeout
 1. Language-specic get accessor for info properties